Mauvelous Floribunda Rose

 Petal Count 35

-Additional Characteristics Free Bloomer, Long Bloomers, Bloom First Year, Easy Care Plants, Repeat Bloomer, Fragrance
+Additional Characteristics Bloom First Year, Free Bloomer, Easy Care Plants, Long Bloomers, Repeat Bloomer, Fragrance

-Bloom Color Light Pink, Light Purple
+Bloom Color Light Purple, Light Pink

 Bud Shape Ovoid, Pointed